AI MODEL TRAINING ยท LARGE LANGUAGE MODELS

 What Happens When AI Meets the People It Was Never Trained On

-Titan, Amazon's internal large language model and foundation for future developer and policy tools, performed well in controlled testing.
-The development team had trained and evaluated it against clean, carefully written prompts drawn mostly from US-centric inputs.
+In early 2022, a year before its public release, Titan was still an internal model tested against Amazon's own developers, and it performed well.
+The large language model that was meant to become the foundation for future developer and policy tools had been trained and evaluated against clean, carefully written prompts drawn mostly from US-centric inputs.
 In a lab, that looked promising.
 In a global workforce, it was the wrong target.

 Amazon's employees do not prompt like researchers.
 They write fragments, paste ticket language, use regional shorthand, ask contradictory questions without realizing it.
 In high-trust enterprise applications, where Titan would interpret policy, guide engineers, and support workflow automation, a confident wrong answer is more dangerous than a visible failure.
 Enterprise AI trust is not built by answering every question.
 It is built by knowing when not to.
 The evaluation process had no way to measure that.